 CHP investigates suspected ciguatoxin poisoning case

 Ciguatera fish poisoning is not uncommon in tropical areas.
-It is mainly associated with the consumption of big coral reef fish which have accumulated the toxin in the body, particularly in internal organs, through eating small fish that consumed toxic algae in coral reef seas.
+It is mainly associated with the consumption of large coral reef fish which have accumulated the toxin in the body, particularly in internal organs, through eating small fish that consumed toxic algae in coral reef seas.

 A larger fish is therefore more likely to carry higher amounts of the toxin.
 However, it is not easy to tell from the appearance of the fish whether it contains the toxin.